 Education Hour at 9:45 a.m.

-The Bible study group meets in the Conference Room to continue a discussion of the Book of Acts, led by Bob Jandeska.
+The Bible study group meets in the Conference Room to continue their discussion of Acts, led by Bob Jandeska.

 The Grace Church library is open and staffed on Sundays from 8:15 a.m. to 12:30 p.m.
 You'll find books for adults and children on a variety of faith-related subjects.